mouadox-san/linkedin_automation/README.md

     ```
 2.  **How to Find Your LinkedIn Person URN (via Postman)**

-    Your LinkedIn Person URN (e.g., `urn:li:person:iz-GTCLBmh`) uniquely identifies your LinkedIn profile.
+    Your LinkedIn Person URN (e.g., `urn:li:person:XXXXXXXXX`) uniquely identifies your LinkedIn profile.
 Here’s a simple step-by-step guide to obtain it using Postman and your LinkedIn app credentials:

     1.  **Open Postman** and create a new request.
     2. Go to the **Authorization** tab and select: